-Considering student property investment whilst your child is studying?
-Explore our range of developments and investment opportunities across the UK in some of the country’s most popular student hotspots.
-From bustling Birmingham to the ever-popular Manchester and the student haven of Nottingham, our range of investment properties are ideal for parents looking to purchase a property to boost their portfolio while also providing excellent accommodation for their loved ones.
+Considering property investment for your child’s university years?
+Discover our diverse range of developments and investment opportunities in popular student cities across the UK.
+From the vibrant city of Birmingham to the thriving hub of Manchester and the renowned student city of Cambridge, our selection of investment properties is ideally suited for parents looking to enhance their portfolio while providing excellent accommodation for their children.

-Still have questions about student property investment?
-Get in touch with our friendly team of property investment experts here at Centrick Invest – we’d be more than happy to share our insights and advice to help you find the very best investment for your needs!
+Do you have further questions about student property investment?
+Our experienced team of property investment experts at Centrick Invest is here to help.
+We’d be delighted to share our knowledge and advice to assist you in finding the perfect investment to meet your needs.
+Get in touch with us today!

 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.